bigskysoftware/htmx/www/essays/hypermedia-clients.md

 There simply isn't much more it could do while remaining agnostic about the form of the JSON response.

+### Pushing Our JSON API Further

 We could fix this by making our JSON API more elaborate and start including more information on how to lay out the
-information: perhaps indications that some fields should be emphasized, or hidden or what have you.
+information: perhaps indications that some fields should be emphasized, or hidden, etc.

 But that would only be part of the story.

-We would also need to update our client side to interpret these new elements of the API properly, so we are getting in to the hypermedia *client* creation business as well.
+We would also need to update our client side to interpret these new elements of the JSON API properly, so we are getting in to the hypermedia *client* creation business as well.
 Or, more likely, we are asking our *API clients* to get into the hypermedia client business as well.

 Now, Mike Amundsen has written an [excellent book](https://www.oreilly.com/library/view/restful-web-clients/9781491921890/) on how to build a proper, generic hypermedia client.
-But what you will see in that book is that creating a good hypermedia client isn't trivial, and, further, it is certainly not what *most* engineers would build to consume a JSON API, even if the JSON API had hypermedia-ish controls in their responses.
+But what you will see in that book is that creating a good hypermedia client isn't trivial, and, further, it is certainly not what *most* engineers would build to consume a JSON API, even if the JSON API had increasingly elaborate hypermedia controls and presentation information in their responses.

-## Inefficient Representations: Good
+### Inefficient Representations

 As we begin to consider adding more information to our JSON response, a quote from Roy Fielding's dissertation jumps to mind: